العربية

 💡 Surgical Pearl: Managing Patient Expectations

 The patient must be explicitly warned before surgery that only the painful bony prominence will be removed.
 The overall width of the forefoot will not be altered appreciably.
-If forefoot narrowing is the primary goal, an osteotomy is required.
+If forefoot narrowing is the primary goal to address a splay foot, an osteotomy is absolutely required.

-Causes of failure in lateral condylar resection include inadequate resection, MTP joint subluxation, and progressive forefoot splaying.
-Furthermore, if there is a painful callosity beneath the metatarsal head, the plantar aspect of the condyle must also be removed to prevent persistent plantar pain.
+Causes of failure in lateral condylar resection include inadequate resection of the prominence, secondary MTP joint subluxation due to over-resection of the collateral ligament attachments, and progressive forefoot splaying over time.
+Furthermore, if there is a painful callosity beneath the metatarsal head, the plantar aspect of the condyle must also be resected to prevent persistent plantar pain.

 Image